 When can I register for my parking permit?

 Register online for your annual parking permit before the fall semester.
 All permits are mailed, so leave time to receive it before you come to campus.
 Look under “Parking Permits” on our website menu.
 This will lead you to the E-Business Portal (Note: You will need your UBITName and password.)

 How do I receive my parking permit?

 Do I need to pay for my parking permit?
 How much are permits?

 A portion of the student’s Transportation Fee is designated for their permit.
 There is no additional cost to students.
-Some students whose fee has been waived, and for faculty/staff members the cost is $9.65.
+Some students whose fee has been waived, and for faculty/staff members, the cost is $9.65.